Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Conclusion

 \section{Conclusion}

-In conclusion, our presented framework explores the integration of an LLM in an autonomous driving system, fortified by a safety verifier within the software pipeline to facilitate in-context safety learning.
-The versatility of LLMs is leveraged across perception, prediction, and planning, thereby augmenting overall system safety, as extensively elaborated in this paper.
-Through two compelling case studies, we demonstrate the efficacy of employing LLMs as behavior decision-makers, showcasing notable enhancements in both performance and safety.
-We intend to broaden the safety perspective within the research community concerning the utilization of LLMs in the domain of autonomous driving.
-We believe that this paper catalyzes further exploration and innovation in ensuring the safety, reliability, and interpretability of autonomous vehicles.
+In conclusion, our presented framework explores the integration of an LLM as an intelligent decision-maker for autonomous driving, fortified by a safety verifier feedback for in-context safety learning.
+Through two case studies, we demonstrate the efficacy of our approach, showcasing notable enhancements in both performance and safety.
+We further discuss the potential usage of the LLM for other components.
+This paper intends to broaden the safety perspective within the autonomous driving community concerning the utilization of LLMs.
+The future directions and remaining challenges include testing this framework in real-world environment and handling ambiguity, biases, and inconsistencies in LLM outputs.